 All investigators (core and affiliates) planning projects using the WNPRC animal resources are required to submit a WNPRC_proposal-2020 form and submit to Dr. Kurian for review by the WNPRC Executive Committee.
 Those projects that will undergo peer review for funding should alert SPI to the plans so that resource allocations can be considered before the grant is submitted.
 Those proposals will need to go to the Executive Committee at the time that review indicates funding as a possibility.
 Non-peer reviewed projects must submit a proposal upon request for access to the WNPRC.
 If you are new to the WNPRC please also submit a research summary abstract and biosketch to Dr. Kurian along with the proposal.

 SPI coordinates with other WNPRC units to ensure that total project support of WNPRC core and affiliate projects is timely, efficient, and focused on providing consistent technical expertise to carry out the NHP protocols.
 Once projects are initiated, our unit executes well-organized, standardized, and compliant experimental support, arranges for animal assignments, coordinates with other WNPRC service units, and develops further expertise for new innovative projects.
-Dr. Colman advises and provides technical support on any projects related to the Energy, Metabolism and Chronic Disease Scientific Working Group.
 We will also continue to respond to innovative research questions by creating and/or refining procedures to provide the highest possible level of experimental support.

 - Phone: (608) 512-6912